-- Consider joining a student group that suits your career interests, both to help you learn more about a field of interest and to meet other students who share your career goals.
+- Consider joining a student group that suits your career interests, to help you learn more about a field of interest.

 - Determine your strengths and how to leverage them through StrengthsQuest (contact the OCS front desk for more information).

 - Explore Career Pathways; while these resources were developed for Harvard College students, GSAS students will find relevant information.